Brand Name: Atripla

 Take Atripla according to your health care provider's instructions.

 Take Atripla on an empty stomach, preferably at bedtime.
 Swallow Atripla tablets whole with water.
 Do not take Atripla with food.

 If you take too much Atripla, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.

 For more information on how to take Atripla, see the FDA drug label from DailyMed.
 (DailyMed is a federal website that includes the most recent drug labels submitted to FDA.)

-What should I do if I forget a dose?
+What Should I Do if I Forget a Dose?

-Take the missed dose as soon as you remember it.
+If you miss a dose of Atripla, take the missed dose as soon as you remember it.
 But if it is almost time for your next dose, skip the missed dose and just take your next dose at the regular time.
 Do not take two doses at the same time to make up for a missed dose.

 Tell your health care provider if you have any side effect that bothers you or that does not go away.

 These are not all the possible side effects of Atripla.
 To learn more about possible side effects of Atripla, read the drug label or package insert or talk to your health care provider or pharmacist.

 You can also report side effects to FDA at 1-800-FDA-1088 (1-800-332-1088) or online at www.accessdata.fda.gov/scripts/medwatch/.